Claudia Sinatra

 Additional information

-Claudia Sinatra is an urban designer and researcher based in Zurich.
-Trained as an architect, her expertise lies on the intersection of urban design and spatial planning, with a focus on the facilitation of design processes and dialogue among diverse actors in complex urban transformation projects.
-Her research interests include socio-spatial practices and their impact on city-making, justice and equity in (public) space, urban geographies of care and intersectional feminist spatial practices.
+Claudia Sinatra is an urban designer and researcher with a background in architecture and social science.
+Her expertise lies at the intersection of urban design and spatial planning, with a particular focus on socio-spatial practices and their influence on city-making.
+Her research interests include justice and equity in (public) spaces, urban geographies of care, and intersectional feminist spatial practices.

-Number Unit
+Number | Unit |